-Our financial reports
+Our financial report - 2021/2022

 Revenue

 Foundation grants 1 321 560

-Public donations 31 0 4 6
+Public donations 31 046

+Employment support 1944

 Prizes 45 297

-Sales of images 10 320
+Sale of images 10 320

-Dividens from Forbidden Films 21 300
+Dividends from Forbidden Films 21 300

+Other 36

-Total Revenue 1 429 523
+Total Revenue 1 431 504

-Our financial reports

-Expenses

-Staff salaries & taxes 557 466

-Operating expenses 284 097

-Total expenses 841 564

-Forbidden Stories' Director elected Ashoka Fellow

-In addition to financial support, Forbidden Stories has begun receiving guidance from the Ashoka Support Network.
+Expenses Staff salaries & taxes 557 466 Operating expenses 284 097 Total Expenses 841 563 \Please note that these figures - revenue and expenses - apply to the fiscal year (September 2021 to August 2022).
+Forbidden Stories' Director elected Ashoka Fellow In addition to financial support, Forbidden Stories has begun receiving guidance from the Ashoka Support Network.
 Laurent Richard, Forbidden Stories' Founder and Director, was elected as an Ashoka Fellow in October 2022, and is now part of this international network.
 For more than 35 years, Ashoka has built the world's largest network of leading social entrepreneurs, which today brings together more than 3,500 social entrepreneurs from 93 countries.

-Ashoka Fellows champion innovative new ideas that transform society's systems, providing benefits for everyone and improving the lives of millions of people. forbidden stories
+Ashoka Fellows champion innovative new ideas that transform society's systems, providing benefits for everyone and improving the lives of millions of people.